rahulyhg/nulldata/README.md

 - execute in terminal: ```php artisan migrate```

 ### test
+- check api script in routes for endpoints
-- postman or any other client
+- use postman or any other client